 4. How to ask for referrals on social media

-If you have a social media profile for your company, be it Twitter, LinkedIn, or Facebook, you should use it to ask for referrals.
 Asking for referrals through social media can be directed at a specific person, or can be done through a general public post.
 Here are some creative ways to ask for referrals on social media:

-• When a current client posts on your wall that they had a positive experience with your company, reach back out to say thanks.
+• When a current client posts on your page that they had a positive experience with your company, reach back out to say thanks.
 Use this opportunity to also ask for a referral via direct message.

 • Use social media to promote your referral program to all of your followers at once: “Know a friend who would love [brand] as much as you do?”
 This will remind and motivate people to tell their friends.

 You could even do shout outs about your referral program’s success, as an indirect ask.
 For instance, you could say, “Wow, we’re so thankful for our customers.
-3 new referrals today!”
+Three new referrals today!”
 This may get some attention and remind people to send you referrals.

 Additionally, if you use referral marketing software, post a link to your referral program in your social media bio.
 It’s a great way to always promote your referral program, and customers will be able to join whenever is best for them.